ArcBees/dev-site/site/src/main/markdown/gwtp/core/presenters/lifecycle.md

 A PresenterWidget has multiple phases in its lifecycle.
 GWTP gives the user access to many handles to execute code during each phase.

-Let's see what the phases are, and then describe each of them with a possible use case for each on of them.
+Let's see what the phases are, and then describe each of them with a possible use case for each one of them.

 <!--- show lifecycle diagram -->
 ![Diagram](http://i.imgur.com/kwjjGuv.png)